This fact sheet is for information only. You should get legal advice about your personal situation.

 - Any payments you have already made should come off the benefit amount.
 If you have already paid more than the benefit, ask for a refund of the difference.

-- The credit provider waives or removes any fees and interest charged to the loan.
+- The credit provider waives or removes any fees and interest.

 If a house or car was purchased using the loan money, calculating the benefit you received can be complicated.